FraunhoferIOSB/swap-it-execution-engine/documentation/source/DataObject.rst

    :width: 85%
    :alt: Overview

-   **Figure 1:** Interaction between the Data Oject, the Dispatcher and Resources on the Shop Floor
+   **Figure 1:** Interaction between the Data Object, the Dispatcher and Resources on the Shop Floor

-At the lowest level, each Task within the Data Object is repsresnted as an individual OPC UA Object.
+At the lowest level, each Task within the Data Object is represented as an individual OPC UA Object.
 The corresponding ObjectType is illustrated in Figure 2.
 Each Object has two variables attached by default: the TaskName provides the identifier of the Task and the StateVariable indicates the current execution status of the corresponding task.
 In addition, each TaskObject can be extended with an arbitrary number of variables that are either added to the TaskObject when it is instantiated, or as a result of a Service or Task